nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2021-08-26-summarize-virtual-in-systemverilog.md

 ---

 # Summarize: virtual in Systemverilog
-The keyword `virtual` is used in different several ways in Systemverilog, and the annoying things is that the meaning of each usage is totally differents from the others.
+The keyword `virtual` is used in different several ways in Systemverilog, and the annoying things is that the meaning of `virtual` in each usage is totally different from the others.
+{: .fs-5 .fw-500 }

 Let's just sum it up.
 {: .fs-5 .fw-500 }